Using manual Harness approval steps in CD stages

 The maximum timeout duration is 24 days.The timeout countdown appears when the step in executed.

-- Include Pipeline execution history in approval details: enable this option to show approvers the Pipeline's execution history.
+Enable the Include Pipeline execution history in approval details option to show approvers the pipeline's execution history.
 This can help an approver compare the current execution info with historical data.

-- In User Groups, select the Harness User Groups that will approve the step.
-See Add and Manage User Groups.
+In User Groups, select the Harness user groups that will approve the step.
+For more information, go to add and manage user groups.